eilandert/dockerized/clamav-unofficial-signatures/README.md

 ClamAV with Unofficial Signatures Updater.
-Dockerized ClamAV based on Alpine:latest linux with clamav-unofficial-sigs
+Dockerized ClamAV based on eilandert/ubuntu-base:rolling with clamav-unofficial-sigs

 bootstrap.sh will (re)populate the configuration dirs if clamd.conf is missing and runs the freshclam and unofficial-sigs updaters when needed.

 The docker-compose.yml is on my github, otherwise bind /config to get to the configs.

-Daily rebuild for latest Alpine and packages.
+Daily rebuild for latest ubuntu and packages.

 That's it, have fun.